sstuqtd/editor-framework/docs/ui/css-layout.md

 ## Import Iron-Flex-Layout

-By default, Editor Framework install `iron-flex-layout` at `bower_components/iron-flex-layout`.
+By default, Editor-Framework installs `iron-flex-layout` at `bower_components/iron-flex-layout`.

 You can import both or either of layout methods in your web page html: